May 24, 2017

-With natural deodorant, you don’t need to apply much.
-Really.
-By swiping on your deodorant less, you avoid applying excess product which can get mixed up in the fabric of your clothing.
+With Schmidt’s natural deodorant, you don’t need to apply much.
+Really!
+Our formula is concentrated (we don’t use fillers like water, alcohol, or propylene glycol), so all it takes is 1 to 2 swipes to get the job done.
+By applying less deodorant, you avoid applying excess product and build-up which can get mixed up in the fabric of your clothing.
 If you get a little carried away, gently wipe any excess product away with a soft cloth.

 Maximize fast absorption

 A smooth, even application helps prevent the need to reapply throughout the day.
 Plus, adding a little warmth before applying goes a long way to ensure full coverage without excess.
-Try holding the stick momentarily under your arm to soften on contact with body heat before applying.
+Try holding the deodorant stick momentarily under your arm to soften the oils, butters, and waxes on contact with body heat before applying.
 If using a natural deodorant jar, soften the product completely between the fingers before applying to achieve the same result.

 Let your underarms breathe

-If you wear loose, natural materials — and avoid tight-fitting synthetics — you’ll be more likely to have better luck avoiding stains.
+If you wear loose, natural materials, and avoid tight-fitting synthetics, you’ll be more likely and have better luck avoiding any stains.
 Wearing looser-fitting clothing prevents your skin and deodorant formula from sticking to your clothing, ultimately causing build-up and stains.